 Have an Emergency Supply of Dance Accessories

 Ok so this is an important tip from me and for me to learn from my mistakes!
 Load up on dance accessories whenever you can!
-This may seem simple and may sound and like it shouldn’t be a requirement to be a good dance parent, but you’ll soon learn that every good dance mom or dad has everything they might need on hand, especially in the case of an emergency.
+This may seem simple and may sound like it shouldn’t be a requirement, but you’ll soon learn that every organized dance mom or dad has everything they might need on hand, especially in the case of an emergency.

 My big mistake was not ordering the right ballet pink shoe paint and waiting until the day before the recital to paint my daughter’s dirty shoes only to realize once the paint had dried, the color it dries to was not right!
 Luckily in the wee hours of the night I found some cream acrylic paint and mixed it in with the shoe paint to create a ballet pink and not the bright pink her shoes had become.
 I was just lucky the paint did not crack and fall off.
 So lesson learned!
 Be prepared!

 Here’s a look at the top accessories you should always have on hand:

 - Bobby pins

 - Hair-colored hair-ties

 - Shoe paint